Julie Wainwright

 Julie L. Wainwright is an e-commerce entrepreneur.
-She is the founder and CEO of The RealReal, an online marketplace for authenticated luxury consignment.
+She is the founder and the former CEO of The RealReal, an online marketplace for authenticated luxury consignment.

 Career

 Clorox

 Early in her career Wainwright began working for The Clorox Company in brand management and computer software.

 Berkeley Systems

 By 1996, she had replaced Wes Boyd as CEO of Berkeley Systems where she was instrumental in changing the company's strategy by making it a leading interactive entertainment entity.
 As president and CEO of the company, she reduced a two-year decline in productivity.
 She was among one third of the employees that were laid off from Berkeley when the company was sold to CUC in late 1996.

 Reel.com

 In March 1998, Wainwright became president and CEO of Reel.com, replacing founder Stuart Skorman.
 Four months later, Hollywood Video purchased Reel.com "in a deal valued at $100 million."

 Pets.com

 Wainwright was approached by John Hummer of Hummer Winblad Venture Partners to run Pets.com, and was CEO of Pets.com when it ceased operations 268 days after its initial stock offering — "one of the shortest-lived public companies on record" according to Kirk Cheyfitz, author of Thinking Inside the Box: The 12 Timeless Rules for Managing a Successful Business.
 After shutting Pets.com in November 2000, her husband sought a divorce.
 Wainwright said that this was a very difficult time in her life: "I had two major life crises in the same week, one public and one private, that sent me on a journey of self-discovery and healing I couldn’t have anticipated."